tendersearls/tldr/README.md

   TLDR::Assertions::MinitestCompatibility` into the `TLDR` base class or individual test classes

+### How will I run all my tests in CI without the time bomb going off?

+TLDR will run all your tests in CI without the time bomb going off.

 ## Acknowledgements

 Thanks to [George Sheppard](https://github.com/fuzzmonkey) for freeing up the